morganericsson/msengcs/kursplaner/en/4DV013_ProjectInVisualizationAndDataAnalysis.md

 - How visualizations are evaluated in realistic projects.
 - How to design accessible visualization systems.
 - Bias in data, analysis, and visualization.
-- Metaphors, how and when should the be used, what cultural connections to they have, etc.?
+- Metaphors, how and when should the be used, what cultural connections to they have, etc.

 ## Types of instruction

 The instruction consists of lectures and supervision meetings.
 The lectures present the project as well as the tools, methods, and resources that the students are expected to use.
 The students will have regular supervision meetings with a teacher during the project.
-T

 All projects will be presented at a seminar at the end of the course.